-Arapahoe Basin just opened its newest mountain bike trail and invites you to help us ride it in!
+Arapahoe Basin just opened its newest mountain bike trail and released plans for a future 12-mile ride.

 The completion of the upper half of Wheels Up--a bike-only, downhill-only trail--means you can now enjoy a roughly 4-mile loop on the frontside of the mountain, with a scenic, singletrack climb and bike-optimized descent.
 Read on for details about this new trail, our future mountain biking plans, and an interview with one of the project leads -- a longtime A-Basin skier who also helped create our winter terrain in Montezuma Bowl and The Beavers.

 Following a year of interruption due to the replacement of the Molly Hogan lift and COVID-19, we continue to make progress on our master mountain bike trails plan.
 Wheels Up now starts at mid-mountain at Black Mountain Lodge and is full of berms, rollers, and optional lines.
 This playground of a trail was built specifically for bikes and is both suitable for intermediate riders (all features can be rolled) and extra-fun for advanced mountain bikers.